dad98253/userlist/README.md

 # userlist

-This program reads a set of passwd, shadow, and goup files plus a special input file that contains a mapping of the user's passwords and samba share names.
+This program reads a set of passwd, shadow, and group files plus a special input file that contains a mapping of the user's passwords and samba share names.
 The the files are parsed and a set of scripts are produced that can be used to duplicate the usernames, passwords, and share locations on a second computer (handy when